gnss-sdr/geniuss-place/_sp-blocks/02-signal-source.md

 whole receiver, this module also allows reading samples from a file stored in a hard disk, and thus processing without time constraints.
-Relevant parameters of those samples are the intermediate frequency (or baseband I&Q components), the sampling rate and number of bits per sample, that must be specified by the user in the configuration file, as shown below.
+Relevant parameters of those samples are the intermediate frequency (or baseband I&Q components), the sampling rate, and the number of bits per sample, which must be specified by the user in the configuration file, as shown below.

 This block also performs bit-depth adaptation, since most of the